Multitenancy in Keycloak Using the Organizations Feature

 spring.security.oauth2.client.registration.keycloak.scope=openid,profile,email,organization

 Adding this scope ensures that your client application receives the organization-related claims in the token, allowing it to identify which organization the user belongs to.
+You can use the JWT Token Analyzer to inspect the organization claims in your tokens.
 Keycloak Organizations also support pushing organization attributes and the organization ID into the issued tokens.

 Steps to enable organization attributes and ID in the claim